-- Swiping via a card reader on a tablet or smartphone (e.g., Square)
+- Using a mobile card reader in conjunction with a connected smartphone or tablet app (e.g., Square)

 It’s also important to understand that not all card-not-present transactions pose the same risks.
-For instance, you are generally going to pay a higher cost for a keyed-in entry than for an online transaction because there are typically some built-in security measures (like address and CVV verification) for online purchases, whereas there are no security measures for keyed transactions.
+For instance, you are generally going to pay a higher cost for a keyed-in entry than for an online transaction because there are typically some built-in security measures (such as address and CVV verification) for online purchases.
+In contrast, there are no security measures for keyed transactions.

 Want to know more about how credit card processing works?
-Check out The Complete Guide To Merchant Account & Credit Card Transaction Fees for an in-depth look.
+Check out our post on credit card processing fees for an in-depth look.

 The Cost Of CNP Credit Card Fraud

-Unfortunately, when it comes to CNP transactions, the industry is currently seeing an increased rate of fraud.
-The rollout of chip cards and the EMV liability shift in the US for card-present sales actually plays a major role in the increase of card-not-present fraud, and it’s something that financial experts predicted would happen based on EMV adoption in other parts of the world.
+Unfortunately, the industry is seeing an increased fraud rate with CNP transactions.
+The rollout of chip cards and the EMV liability shift in the US for card-present sales actually plays a major role in the increase of card-not-present fraud, which financial experts predicted would happen based on EMV adoption in other parts of the world.

-While we certainly don’t want to strike fear or dread into any of our readers, the fact is that card-not-present transactions make you more vulnerable to fraud because the physical card data can’t be verified.
-Not only can a card data breach turn into an embarrassing public relations issue, but the business owner is ultimately responsible for absorbing the cost of any fraudulent charges in a card-not-present sale.
+Card-not-present transactions invariably make your business more vulnerable to fraud because the physical card data can’t be verified.
+Not only can a card data breach turn into an embarrassing public relations issue, but the business owner is also ultimately responsible for absorbing the cost of any fraudulent charges in a card-not-present sale.

 Small businesses need to stay on guard just as much as any medium or large business.
-The unfortunate fact is that fraudsters are looking for vulnerabilities like outdated data security practices, and small businesses are very likely to be targeted.
+The unfortunate fact is that fraudsters are looking for vulnerabilities, such as outdated data security practices, and small businesses are very likely to be targeted.

 There are some very sobering statistics from UPS Capital:

-- 60% of smaller businesses are out of business within six months of suffering a cyber attack.
+- Sixty percent of smaller businesses are out of business within six months of suffering a cyber attack

-It is vitally important to be aware of the risks and know how to protect yourself from CNP fraud and other online payment security threats.
+Knowing the risks and how to best protect yourself from CNP fraud and other online payment security threats is vitally important.

 Protecting Your Business From Card-Not-Present Fraud

 Taking a proactive approach to preventing credit card fraud is a smart move.
-In this post, we focus on understanding the risks and cost of card-not-present transactions, but card-present sales are certainly not exempt from fraud.
-If your business processes both types, check out the Merchant’s Guide to Preventing Card-Present Fraud for a great breakdown of information on how to protect your business from card-present security issues.
+In this post, we focus on understanding the risks and costs of card-not-present transactions, but card-present sales are certainly not exempt from fraud.
+If your business processes both types, check out our post on preventing credit card fraud for a great breakdown of information on how to protect your business from card-present security issues.

-Your first defense against CNP fraud — or any type of fraud, actually — will always be PCI compliance.
+Your first defense against CNP fraud — or any fraud — will always be PCI compliance.
 PCI DSS is an acronym for Payment Card Industry Data Security Standard, which dictates the industry-standard procedures and security measures a business needs to make to protect customer data.

-The good news is that unless you are dealing with homegrown software for your payment processing system, you are likely operating with PCI compliant equipment and software.
-That’s because all payment processing software and equipment vendors go through a strict certification process to ensure their products meet industry standards for security.
+The good news is that unless you are dealing with homegrown software for your payment processing system, you are likely operating with PCI-compliant equipment and software.
+That’s because all payment processing software and equipment vendors undergo a strict certification process to ensure their products meet industry standards for security.

-That being said, you still need to take the time to read your contract and understand if there are any steps you need to take to ensure continued compliance.
-Third-party payment processors such as Square are automatically PCI compliant and do not require you to do anything specific to maintain compliance — at least not as far as the contract is concerned.
+That said, you still need to take the time to read your contract to find out if there are any steps you need to take to ensure continued compliance.
+Payment service providers (PSPs), such as Square, are automatically PCI-compliant and do not require you to do anything specific to maintain compliance — at least not as far as the contract is concerned.
 (As a general rule, you should keep yourself informed on PCI compliance and what constitutes a suspicious transaction that could get your account flagged for fraud.)

-With merchant accounts, PCI compliance is a lot more varied and partially depends on whether you use the provided software or integrate with a third-party.
-You may be obligated to complete a scan or assessments, or potentially much more depending on your payment processing setup.
+With merchant accounts, PCI compliance is much more varied and partially depends on whether you use the provided software or integrate with a third-party platform.
+Depending on your payment processing setup, you may be obligated to complete a Self-Assessment Questionnaire (SAQ), accomplish quarterly security scans, or more.

 The key takeaway is this: PCI compliance is never a one-time event.
-Assessment, remediation, and reporting is a continual process with best-practices changing each year.
+Assessment, remediation, and reporting are continual processes, with best practices changing each year.
 Even if your processor doesn’t require you to do anything to maintain compliance, it’s important to make sure you know what security best practices are.
-This ensures that you’re adequately protecting your customers as well as yourself from losses owing to card-not-present fraud.
+This ensures that you’re adequately protecting your customers and yourself from losses owing to card-not-present fraud.

-Following best practices and keeping yourself up-to-date with PCI compliance is one of the most important things you can do to prevent fraud.
+Following best practices and keeping yourself up to date with PCI compliance is one of the most important things you can do to prevent fraud.
 Another thing to remember is that it is up to you to ensure your team knows what not to do, too.
-A retail employee who keys in the majority of her transactions may be helping others commit fraud — or she may simply have trouble getting the credit card terminal’s card readers to work.
+A retail employee who keys in the majority of her transactions may be helping others commit fraud — or she may have trouble getting the credit card terminal to work.
 But you won’t know until you check up on her.

 Once your bases are covered with PCI compliance, you can rest easy knowing that your legal and liability concerns have at least been reasonably mitigated.